Clicky

 Bankruptcy Process

+We realise that dealing with debt is a particularly difficult, stressful and confusing time.
 If after consultation, Bankruptcy appears the most appropriate solution, it will be necessary to complete an online application to petition for your Bankruptcy.
-We can help you prepare the application.
 When completing the online application, you will need to ensure you have the following information to hand:

 • Your personal details.